Artlor/CV/README.md

 - Contains links to my music on different streaming services.

 3. GDD
-- Contains a game design document I made about my dream MMORPG and a map of the game world.
+- Contains a game design document describing different aspects of my dream MMORPG and a map of the game world.